Professor of Historical and Cultural Studies in Music

 Chapters/Essays in collected volumes:

-“Choreographing Mahler Songs at the Centenary,” in Musicology and Dance: Narratives of Embodiment in the Western Canon, eds.
-Davinia Caddy and Maribeth Clark (Cambridge and New York: Cambridge University Press, [in press]).
+“Choreographing Mahler Songs at the Centenary.”
+In Musicology and Dance from Bach to Stravinsky, eds.
+Davinia Caddy and Maribeth Clark (New York: Cambridge University Press, [under contract; in production]).

 “Reconciling the ‘Three Graceful Hellenic Sisters’: Wagner, Dance, and ‘Song-Ballets’ Set to Richard Strauss’s Vier Letzte Lieder (Four Last Songs),” in The Total Work of Art: Foundations, Articulations, Inspirations, eds.
 David Imhoof, Margaret Eleanor Menninger, and Anthony Steinhoff, German Studies Association Spektrum Series, 133–56 (New York: Berghahn Books, 2016).